 WHAT ARE SINGLE-USE PLASTICS?

-Straws and plastic cutlery, shopping bags, takeout containers, water bottles, and more all are single-use plastics.
+Straws and plastic cutlery, shopping bags, takeout containers, and water bottles are all examples of single-use plastics.
 These items either cannot be recycled, require specialty recycling, or end up in landfills despite being recyclable.

-Join us in rethinking the plastic in your life.
-In getting rid of plastic straws, stirrers, or cutlery by replacing disposable items with reusable ones, you can keep hundreds of thousands of them from going into landfills and our oceans each year.
+By eliminating disposable items like plastic straws, stirrers, or cutlery and replacing them with reusable ones, you can keep hundreds of thousands of them out of our landfills and oceans each year.

 PLASTIC WASTE HURTS WILDLIFE

-Not only does making single-use plastics use an enormous amount of resources, but this plastic waste enters our waterways, pollutes our rivers and streams, and ends up in the ocean.
-Plastic trash causes entanglement or strangulation hazards to wildlife.
+Not only does the production of single-use plastic use an enormous amount of resources, but this plastic waste enters our waterways, pollutes our rivers and streams, and ends up in the ocean.
+Plastic trash can cause entanglement or strangulation hazards to wildlife.

-Animals like sea turtles and dolphins often mistake plastic trash for food, ingesting it and causing them to get sick.
+Animals like sea turtles and dolphins often mistake plastic trash for food, ingesting it and becoming sick or injured.

-How do businesses join us in saving wildlife?
+How can businesses join us in saving wildlife?

 - Three months after taking the pledge: You will be asked to share information on what reusable or non-plastic straw or cutlery options you have chosen.